dr-wojak/econ/collapso-normativo/README.md

 **The institutional translation is precise.** A governance system that receives a formal submission — signal, in information-theoretic terms — and produces no state transition is not passively inert.
 It is performing erasure.
 The energy cost of that erasure is real; it is simply displaced onto the submitter in the form of time, resources, and foreclosed remedy pathways.
 The Nullification Loop is, in these terms, a **thermodynamic cost-shifting mechanism**: the system dissipates engagement without transformation, and the bill is paid externally.

 The Landauer Constraint paper in this subdirectory formalises this displacement as a measurable variable.
-See: `landauer-constraint.md`.
+See: [Landauer Constraint](https://github.com/dr-wojak/econ/blob/main/collapso-normativo/landauer-constraint.md).

 ---